 There is something important that should be said: Remax Portugal is far from having a monopoly on practices that harm the sharing system.
 In fact, it is fair to recognize that historically speaking, Remax even had a very relevant role in the implementation of the partnership/splitting system in Portugal.

 Unfortunately, there are some brands on the market that refuse to partner under any circumstances (a topic I already wrote about in 2020).
 What I'm saying is that you risk signing a listing contract with a company that contractually undertakes to "seek a client for the purchase" of your property; but that grants itself the right to set aside, in cases where it has to split part of the commission with another realtor, precisely what it promised to deliver: potential buyers.

 After reading this, don't you feel that real estate in Portugal should be more regulated?

 Some will cling to the idea that none of this is against the law (belief with which I completely disagree).
 So, let's do the exercise of letting ourselves get carried away by the cynics and imagine what the market would be like if all realtors refused or complicated partnerships between different real estate brands.

-A real estate market where everyone who wanted to sell their house with a broker would have to sign dozens of listing contracts with dozens of real estate agencies to ensure that they would be able to cover a considerable part of the market and reach a reasonable number of potential buyers.
+A real estate market where everyone who wanted to sell their property with a broker would have to sign dozens of listing contracts with dozens of real estate brokerage brandes to ensure that they would be able to cover a considerable part of the market and reach a reasonable number of potential buyers.
 A real estate market where every client who wished to go through a purchasing process backed up by a broker would have to contact dozens of real estate agents to try to find the most suitable home.
 In short: a real estate market offering much less added value.

 What these cynics often forget is that they are not smarter than everyone else.
 And that in the same way that Remax's hostility led to the loss of agents and market share, a real estate brokerage under these terms will also lose interested parties.
 Because the reason a given product or service exists lies essentially in the added value recognized by the market.